-Introduction: The Whiskers identify the Somerset, Pennsylvania blacksmith Frederick Huff (Hoff) as a gunsmith in their 1983 booklet, but not in their 1991 or 2017 books.
-He served as a Captain in the War of 1812.
+Introduction: This project includes individuals who may have been incorrectly identified as a gunsmith, to promote additional investigation.
+The Whiskers identify the Somerset, Pennsylvania blacksmith Frederick Huff (Hoff) as a gunsmith in their 1983 booklet, but not in their 1991 or 2017 books.
+To me, this suggests their thoughts on the matter may have changed.

 1809: An article "Reminiscences by Henry J. Young, twenty-four years ago..." in the August 10, 1894 issue of the "Somerset Standard" newspaper contains the statement, "In 1809 I went to Somerset and learned the blacksmith trade with Frederick Huff.
 We had to get our coal from the Countryman farm in Brothersvalley Township.
 The shop was on the present Somerset House lot.
 Jacob Huff kept a tavern at the same time in a house on the same lot.
 Daniel Berkey and Adam Nye had a blacksmith shop on Main street where Major Geo.
 Chorpenning's brick house now is."

 The following excerpt from the 1876 "County Atlas of Somerset" shows the location of the Somerset House (approximately 40.008262480291826, -79.08053961734126) at the Corner of Main Street and Edgewood Avenue.
 (I lived on Edgewood Avenue when I was in my senior year of college, and as a student teacher taught drafting and metal shop at the Junior and Senior high school level.)

 Here is a 1907 photo of the referenced Somerset House.